Yash-K1/AI-Lipsync/README.md

 ## Code Overview

 The code provided showcases the implementation steps required to perform lip-syncing using the wav2lip model.
-Let's go through the code step by step:
+Open the ai_lip.ipynb file in collab and let's go through the code step by step:

 ### - Setting Up the Environment :

-To begin, it is ensured that all the necessary dependencies are installed and any missing packages are installed using pip.
+To begin, it is ensured that all the necessary dependencies are installed.

 ### - Cloning the Repository :